voxdraco/Valheim-project/README.md

    volumes:
     - name: valheim-data
       persistentVolumeClaim:
        claimName: valheim-volume-claim
  ```

 ----------------------

 Now we will look at the service definition file, (valheim-service.yaml)

 There isn't much in here, so I can go over it all at once.

 Kind needs to be set as Service, which will instruct kubernetes that this is a service, not a container.
 You need to set a name obviously.

-If you remeber, I set the ports in valheim to 2456 and 2457, both udp.
+If you remember, I set the ports in valheim to 2456 and 2457, both udp.

-In kubernetes, you need to udnerstand how traffic gets from the hosts interface to the container.
-Simply put, traffic doesn't just go into the hosts network interface and go stright to a container, it will instead hit the Kube-Proxy service then it will go to your container.
-There are a few additional steps it takes if you really want to drill down, such as how nodes and send traffic to one another if a particular container exists elsewhere, or how it uses iptables but we dont need to know that for this.
+In kubernetes, you need to understand how traffic gets from the hosts interface to the container.
+Simply put, traffic doesn't just go into the hosts network interface and go straight to a container, it will instead hit the Kube-Proxy service then it will go to your container.
+There are a few additional steps it takes if you really want to drill down, such as how nodes send traffic to one another if a particular container exists elsewhere, or how it uses iptables but we dont need to know that for this.

 What you need to understand for this is what nodePort, port, and targetPort mean.

 The nodeport is the port the node (host) is going to be listening on or more specifically, where kube-proxy is listening on the node, the port is where kube-proxy sends traffic OUT from and the targetPort is where kube-proxy sends traffic too.

 So in my example the valheim service is expecting traffic on port 31000 and 31001.
 This is because my gateway is port forwarding traffic from 2456 and 2457 to 31000 and 31001.
 Traffic reaches the node on 31000 and 31001 and then the service listening on that node, kube-proxy picks up that traffic.
-Kube-proxy then sends the traffic back out on port 2456 and 2457 respectivly and sends it to port 2456 and 2457 on the target container.
+Kube-proxy then sends the traffic back out on port 2456 and 2457 respectively and sends it to port 2456 and 2457 on the target container.
 NOTE: there is a trap here.
 If you have more then one container, the port value MUST be different per pod.
 If you specify the same port, it will break because when the container responds to the port you specified it will cause a conflict.
 The kube-proxy will just send traffic back out of the node as instructed but you can't run multiple services on the same port, thats going to cause things to go wrong.

 ```
 apiVersion: v1